 All in all?
 A wonderful evening with some of the most beautiful songs ever written, well-performed and with some added poignancy from the fragile state of Brian Wilson and the fact that I will probably never get to see him perform these songs again.

-The setlist was something like:
+was something like:

 Heroes and Villains

 Dance, Dance, Dance